 - The principles of green buildings, green IT, e-Waste management, Walk-to-Work and Cycle-to-Work shall be followed while designing the facilities.

-The Government would facilitate creation of support infrastructure for development of innovation ecosystem to attract new entrepreneurs, such as:
+Common Infrastructure: The Government would facilitate the creation of support infrastructure for development of innovation ecosystem to attract new entrepreneurs, such as:

 - Common Testing labs &tool Rooms.